shepherd-s/YAD/README.md

 module, the user space program (yad) and the android apk.

 You have to make a Wi-Fi access point in the ip 192.168.0.1 on your SBC and insert
 the fcm.ko module.
-Then run the yad userspace application with ./yad command and
+Then run the yad user space application with ./yad command and
 launch the apk on the phone, which should be Android 9 or above.
 The ESCs should be
 connected as follows: